Urine sodium test, Na test

 A condition that affects your sodium levels

-This test requires a urine sample.
+This test is done with a urine sample.
 Your healthcare provider will tell you how to collect the sample.

 This test poses no known risks.

 Eating a diet high in salt or taking medicine for high blood pressure can affect your results.
-Your results may also be affected if you have been vomiting or if you've lost fluids because of diarrhea.
+Your results may also be affected if you have had vomiting or diarrhea.

 The University of Chicago Medicine